oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ### Configure group overage support
 Azure has a limit of 200 groups in the JWT.
-If you can't avoid such a bug number and still want to access the groups, you need to grant `GroupMember.Read.All` delegated permission to the app registration so oauth2-proxy can read all the groups from Graph API. **NOTE**: This permission by default requires an admin consent!
+If you can't avoid such a big number and still want to access the groups, you need to grant `GroupMember.Read.All` delegated permission to the app registration so oauth2-proxy can read all the groups from Graph API. **NOTE**: This permission by default requires an admin consent!
 <details>
     <summary>See Azure Portal example</summary>
     <div class="videoBlock">